nikitavoloboev/data/looking-back/2018/february-2018.md

 - Started using Ship app more often for GitHub issues.
 	- Will try to triage as many open issues I have across all my repos.
 	- Have a pretty sweet setup going with 2Do, Trello, Fantastical and Ship.
+- Want to try not use mind map for documenting my Karabiner config but try a method of self documenting.
+- Want to try to be a lot more active on Twitter.
+It's a pretty amazing platform.